lamontacrook/adobe-launch-lab/README.md

 5. [Need to validate remaining steps...  ] https://code.visualstudio.com/docs/editor/versioncontrol

-6. You should now have a project on the left hand side with all the assets for this exercise.
+6. You should now have a project on the left-hand side with all the assets for this exercise.

 7. Once you have all the assets, open the victory folder and index.html.
 This will open the page in an HTML editor.
 Copy the code block below.
 We will be using this to begin to build our data layer.

 ```
 <script type="text/javascript">
     var digitalData = {
-        pageInstanceID: "[Unique ID Include Environement]",
+        pageInstanceID: "[Unique ID Include Environment]",
         page:{
             pageInfo: {
                 pageID: "[Friendly Page Name for Reporting]",